 Lynnside is the disused Greek Revival residence of the influential Lewis family in Greenbrier County, West Virginia.

 In 1760, John Lewis made the first survey in what is now Monroe County.
 1 One of his sons was Gen. Andrew Lewis who commanded the victorious Virginia army at the Battle of Point Pleasant in 1774.
 Another son, Col. Charles Lewis, was killed at the same battle.
-A third son, William Lewis, founded the Sweet Springs Resort in 1774 and then erected Lynnside, his residence, circa 1780.
+A third son, William Lewis, founded the Sweet Springs Resort in 1774 and constructed Lynnside, his residence, circa 1780.

 Lynnside was rebuilt in the Greek Revival architectural style in 1845 by William Lynn Lewis, grandson of William Lewis.
 1 In 1837, the younger Lewis had married Letitia Preston Floyd who was the daughter of Virginia’s 18th governor, John Floyd.
 On August 21, during one of his visits to his daughter and son-in-law at Lynnside, Floyd died.
 He was subsequently buried in the small family cemetery on the hill behind the manor.
 His wife, Letitia Floyd, passed in 1852 and was buried near the governor in the cemetery as well.